-A Siamese cat brilliant blue ey crouched on a tree branch, peering down at Gaby with es.
+A Siamese cat crouched on a tree branch, peering down at Gaby with

+brilliant blue eyes.

 Which word is closest in meaning to crouched?
-17 Look at the paragraph beginning: Twenty-seven-year-old Webb T balanced ick one.
-Find and copy one word from this paragraph that is closest in meaning to 'motivated'. squatted 1 mark trembled pounced 1 mark
+17 Look at the paragraph beginning: Twenty-seven-year-old Webb

+Tick one.
+Find and copy one word from this paragraph that is closest in meaning

+balanced to 'motivated'.

+squatted 1 mark

+trembled

+pounced 1 mark